A topic from the subject of Crystallization in Chemistry.

 Procedure:

-2. Add Epsom salt to the water, stirring until it dissolves.
+2. Add Epsom salt to the water, stirring continuously until it dissolves.

-4. Set the container aside in a warm, quiet place.
+5. Set the container aside in a warm, quiet place, away from direct sunlight or drafts.

-6. Over time, crystals of Epsom salt will form on the sides and bottom of the container.
+7. Over time, crystals of Epsom salt will form on the sides and bottom of the container, and potentially on the string/pencil.

-• Dissolving Epsom salt: Stirring the solution helps to dissolve the Epsom salt more quickly.
-It is important to use a saturated solution, as this will allow the crystals to form more easily.
+• Dissolving Epsom salt: Stirring the solution helps dissolve the Epsom salt more quickly.
+Using a saturated solution ensures sufficient solute for crystal formation.

-• Crystal formation: As the water evaporates, the Epsom salt molecules will come together to form crystals.
-The crystals will grow slowly over time, forming a variety of shapes and sizes.
+• Crystal formation: As the water evaporates, the Epsom salt molecules come together and form crystals.
+The crystals grow slowly over time, developing various shapes and sizes.
+The presence of a nucleation point (string/pencil) can encourage the growth of larger, more defined crystals.

 Significance: